Noxid86/handbook/Benefits and Perks/Paid Time Off.md

 ## Standard and Floating Holidays

-In addition to PTO for vacation, there are several standard holidays which all employees receive off and two floating holidays which may be taken by the employee at any time.
+In addition to PTO for vacation and sick days, there are 7 standard holidays which all employees receive off and 1 floating holiday which may be taken at another time of personal importance.
 The standard holidays are:

 * Labor Day
 * The 4th of July
 * Memorial Day
+* Martin Luther King, Jr. Day
 * Thanksgiving Day
 * New Years Day

-Floating days are often used for Christmas but may be used for other personal/religious holidays or for New Years Eve, etc.
+* Christmas Day

+While DevMynd is generally closed on Christmas day, employees who wish to substitute this day for another day of significance may do so, please work with the HR administrator if this is a concern.

 ## Termination Payout

 When an employee leaves the company voluntarily, they will be paid out for any unused PTO in accordance with their current salary.
+Employees who are terminated involunatirly, or for cause, will only be paid out for unused PTO if their state of residence requires such action.